ksmithut/remix-sse-workshop/TUTORIAL.md

 unexpectedly closing the connection due to inactivity.

 To see this in action (for the duration of this workshop), make a request to [https://sse.ksmithut.dev](https://sse.ksmithut.dev).
-You can visit in your browser or some other HTTP client.
+You can visit it in your browser or in any other HTTP client.
 If you have `curl`, you can use the following command.

 ```sh
 curl https://sse.ksmithut.dev
 ```

-You'll get a welcome message and every 15 seconds or so you'll get `: ka` (ka=keep-alive).
+You'll receive a welcome message, and every 15 seconds or so, you'll also receive `: ka` (where `ka` stands for keep-alive).

 Now to create a new message.
-You'll need do make a `POST` request to the same URL with a request body.
+You'll need to make a `POST` request to the same URL with a request body.
 If you're using `curl`, it could look something like
 this: